Keilo75/BotLab/docs/technical/keyboard-list.md

 ## Usage

-To create a keyboard list, use the `KeyboardList` component.
+To create a keyboard list, use the `KeyboardList` component:

 ```jsx
 <KeyboardList selectedIndex={selected} length={children.length}>